shchilkin/color-processing-library/README.md

 getTintsAndShades("#000") // returns '#FFF'
 ```
 `getHarmonyColor(color, mode)` - Function returns a harmony color depend on a mode
-> ❗️Note This function currently works only in complementary mode
+> ❗ ️Note This function currently works only in complementary mode

 >Example
 ```javascript